prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Configures how old an out-of-order/out-of-bounds sample can be with
+<p>outOfOrderTimeWindow configures how old an out-of-order/out-of-bounds sample can be with
 respect to the TSDB max time.</p>
 <p>An out-of-order/out-of-bounds sample is ingested into the TSDB as long as
 the timestamp of the sample is &gt;= (TSDB.MaxTime - outOfOrderTimeWindow).</p>